#check packages out of the library

 data frame | 150 observations | 5 variables

-2) Create a new data frame iris1
+2) Create a new data frame iris1 that contains

 only the species virginica and versicolor with sepal